alegrey91/r0x/README.md

 ## Installation

-To install the **r0x** and make it work, you neet at first to clone the repo:
+To install **r0x** and make it works, you need at first to clone the repo:

 `git clone https://github.com/alegrey91/r0x.git && cd r0x/`

-And finally you can launch the dependencies installation:
+And then you can launch the dependencies installation:

 `sudo pip3 install -r requirements.txt`